 This awesome national park is just 3-hours from Melbourne has tons of epic viewpoints, amazing wildlife, and loads of Instagram spots.

 From Halls Gap, the Balconies, the Pinnacle Lookout, and Hollow Mountain, there are tons of places to explore.
-One of our favorite pictures was from Mackenzie Falls, which has a beautiful flow and a perfect surrounding for that epic Instagram shot!
+One of our favorite pictures was from Mackenzie Falls, which has a beautiful flow and a perfect surroundings for that epic Instagram shot!

 16. Twelve Apostles, Victoria